A shorter version of an original written work, often refers to a book in which less important sections are removed. Also see, unabridged.

 Information about an article, book or other source used to locate the material or list as a reference in a paper.
 Usually includes, author, title and date.
 Different citation styles are used depending on the subject of a paper.

 Software which allows users to record and organize citations in one place.
-Also called a bibliographic management tool.
-Examples: RefWorks and Zotero.
+Also called a bibliographic manager or citation tool.
+See: Citation Management Tools.

-Material (articles, book chapters, books, lecture notes, videos, etc) available in the library or online which faculty have set aside for a class.
+Material (articles, book chapters, books, lecture notes, videos, etc.) available in the library or online which faculty have set aside for a class.
 Library items or print reserves can only be borrowed for a short period of time and must remain in the library.
 Online course reserves are referred to as electronic reserves or e-reserves.
-Access print reserves or e-Reserves.
+Access reserves materials.

 Most recent issues of journals, magazines or newspapers.
 Located on the fourth floor of the Healey Library.

 An organized combination of records which can be searched.
 The library databases may include records of articles, books, dissertations proceedings, reports, and more.
-Some databases are organized for specific subjects, such as PubMed for medical literature.
-See the complete list of Databases.
+Some databases include the full text or actual documents and some only index the records.

 An electronic book available online.
-See our e-Book collection.
+See our ebook collections.

 An electronic publication which is published on a regular basis (weekly, monthly, annually, etc.).
-E-journals may be electronic version of print publications or solely available online.
-See our list of e-Journals.
+Ejournals may be electronic version of print publications or solely available online.
+Search for the library's ejournals.

 An alphabetical list of the specialized terms in a given subject or field of study, with brief definitions.